pickyourtrail_logo

 3. Switzerland

-4. Jungfrau Railway - Europe’s Highest Railway
+4. Jungfrau Railway 2026 - Europe’s Highest Railway

-Jungfrau Railway - Europe’s Highest Railway
+Jungfrau Railway 2026 - Europe’s Highest Railway

 Pick your next Hassle-free holiday with us

-The Jungfrau Railway doesn't provide a just a normal train journey, but a premier travel experience in the Bernese region of Switzerland.
-This iconic railway winds through the heart of the Swiss Alps to the highest railway station in Europe (Jungfraujoch Station) and offers a window into the alpine wonderland that has captivated travellers for over a century with its stunning scenic treat.
-Whether you take the historic cogwheel train or the state-of-the-art Eiger Express, the journey promises breathtaking views of snow-capped peaks, the magnificent Aletsch Glacier and alpine scenery.
-This iconic railway to "Top of Europe" presents one of the most spectacular mountain railway experiences in the world and should be a part of every Swiss itinerary!
+The Jungfrau Railway is not just a normal functioning railway, but a premier travel experience in the Bernese region of Switzerland.
+This iconic railway winds 9.3 kilometres running from Kleine Scheidegg (2,061 m) through Eigergletscher Station(2,320 m) and Eismeer Station(3,158 m) before finally reaching Jungfraujoch (3,454 m).
+It offers a window into the alpine wonderland that has captivated travellers for over a century with its stunning scenic treat.
+Whether you take the historic Cogwheel Train or the state-of-the-art Eiger Express and the final leg with Jungfrau Railway(Jungfraubahn), the entire journey promises breathtaking views of snow-capped peaks, the magnificent Aletsch Glacier and alpine scenery.
+This iconic railway presents one of the most spectacular mountain railway experiences in the world and should be a part of every Swiss itinerary!

-• The Eiger Express Edge: This tri-cable gondola cuts the travel time from Grindelwald to the top by 47 minutes compared to the traditional train.
+• The Eiger Express Edge: This tri-cable gondola cuts the travel time from Grindelwald to the top by 47 minutes compared to the traditional cogwheel train.

 • 2026 Maintenance Window: The Eiger Express will be closed for maintenance from November 9 to November 20, 2026.
 During this time, all travelers must use the classic route via Kleine Scheidegg.